barkleylikecharles/evalueat/README.md

 Finally, there are a few things we would like to implement in the future.
 Some additional functionalities like a post filters, a (:heart:) button, and user image uploading capabilities!

 ## 💻 Installation
-If the user wants to clone this repo, User must do a npm i to iniitiate all packages
+If the user wants to clone this repo, User must do a npm i to initiate all packages
 ## Usage
 You are able to use on a personal computer or mobile phone